Continuous Relaxations for the Traveling Salesman Problem: Results

 \section{Results}

-To compare different candidate sets or methods to bias $ k $-opt, Helsgaun computes the average rank of the edges which form the shortest tour~\cite{Hel98}.
-The optimal average rank is $ 1.5 $, all edges belonging to the shortest tour have either rank $ 1 $ or $ 2 $.
+To compare different candidate sets or methods to bias $ k $-opt, Helsgaun computes the ``average rank'' of the edges which form the shortest tour~\cite{Hel98}.
+The ranking is essentially an ordering on set of edges for each node.
+This ordering captures the ``likelihood'' of an edge being in the optimal tour and is typically computed using the $\alpha$-nearness values.
+In our proposed approach, the $\alpha$-nearness values are replaced by $P$-nearness values.
+Thus, the optimal average rank is $ 1.5 $, all edges belonging to the shortest tour have either rank $ 1 $ or $ 2 $.
 We found that the average rank is in general not a good metric for the quality of the nearness values or candidate sets.
 Although the average rank of the Procrustes solution is typically much higher than the average rank of the $ \alpha $-nearness values, $ k $-opt often converges faster to the shortest tour.

 In order to compare $ \alpha $-nearness and $ P $-nearness, we compute tours using Helsgaun's LKH package.
 For each LKH run, we generate the candidate sets based on the $ \alpha $-nearness and $ P $-nearness values.
 Starting from initial tours computed using $\alpha$-nearness and $P$-nearness, respectively, we compare the resulting tour lengths after a fixed number of $ k $-opt steps.